Logiqx/gps-details/docs/devices/garmin/watches/fenix.md

-## Garmin Fenix
+## Garmin fēnix

 ### Overview

-This page lists the GNSS chipsets that are used in the Garmin Fenix watches.
+This page lists the GNSS chipsets that are used in the Garmin fēnix watches.

+The history of the fēnix (and epix) has been summarised in an [article](https://www.dcrainmaker.com/2023/12/garmin-fenix7-epix-release-history-explained.html) by DC Rainmaker.

 The various models are listed in reverse-chronological order.
 The release dates are generally from [Wikipedia](https://en.wikipedia.org/wiki/Garmin_Fenix#Models).

-The release history of the Fenix is also summarised on a page written by [DC Rainmaker](https://www.dcrainmaker.com/2023/12/garmin-fenix7-epix-release-history-explained.html).